-Authorities: Multiple dead in shooting at Jacksonville mall
+Shooting at video game tournament claims multiple lives

-JACKSONVILLE, Fla. – A gunman opened fire Sunday during an online video game tournament that was being livestreamed from a Florida mall, killing multiple people and sending many others to hospitals, authorities said.
+JACKSONVILLE, Fla. – A gunman opened fire Sunday at an online video game tournament that was being livestreamed from a Florida mall, killing multiple people and sending many others to hospitals, authorities said.

-The Jacksonville Sheriff's Office did not immediately confirm the number of dead at the Jacksonville Landing, a collection of restaurants and shops along the St. Johns River.
+Sheriff's officers did not immediately confirm the number of dead at the Jacksonville Landing, a collection of restaurants and shops along the St. Johns River.

-But a source close to the investigation said four people were killed and the gunman died from a self-inflicted gunshot wound.
-The source spoke on the condition of anonymity because the person was not authorized to release information.
+But an official close to the investigation said the shooting left four people dead and that the gunman died from a self-inflicted gunshot wound.
+It was not clear if the official included the suspect in the death toll.

+The official spoke on the condition of anonymity because the person was not authorized to release information.

-Sheriff Mike Williams said authorities had yet to identify the suspect who attacked the video football tournament, which was held in a gaming bar that shares space with a pizzeria.
+Sheriff Mike Williams said authorities had yet to identify the suspect who attacked the video football tournament, which featured the game "Madden NFL 19."
+The competition was held in a gaming bar that shares space with a pizzeria.
 Viewers could watch the games online and see the players.

 Investigators were looking into online video that appeared to capture the scene right before the shooting began, Williams said.